hernandezb3/llama-on-uconn-hpc/README.md

 # serve = start ollama
 ollama serve
 ```
-Running Ollama will take up the Terminal window.
-We'll complete the remainder of the demo in a new Terminal window.
+Running the Ollama application will take up the entire terminal window.
+We'll complete the remainder of the demo in another terminal window.

-### Login to the Node
+### Directly Login to the Node
 In a new terminal window, we will login to the same node Ollama is running on.
+Many of these steps will repeat what we did in the first terminal window.

 * __Step J:__ Login to UConn Storrs HPC by running the following in Terminal:
 ```